 \section{Additional numerical results on hyperbolic flat bands}

-~ In this Appendix, we discuss the scaling of the CDW and SDW order parameters in hyperbolic flat band systems realized on the $\{ 8,4 \}$ lattice in more detail.
-Notice that in Fig.~\ref{fig:CDWScalingNH}(f) and Fig.~\ref{fig:SDWScalingNH}(f), we display the scaling of the CDW and SDW order parameters with the NN Coulomb ($V$) and on-site Hubbard ($U$) repulsions, respectively, by averaging these quantities only over the sites belonging to the zeroth generation of the $\{ 8,4 \}$ lattice (see Sec.~\ref{sec:system}) for various choices of the NH parameter ($\alpha$).
+~ In this appendix, we discuss the scaling of the CDW and SDW order parameters in hyperbolic flat band systems realized on the $\{ 8,4 \}$ lattice in more detail.
+Notice that in Figs.~\ref{fig:CDWScalingNH}(f) and~\ref{fig:SDWScalingNH}(f), we display the scaling of the CDW and SDW order parameters with the NN Coulomb ($V$) and on-site Hubbard ($U$) repulsions, respectively, by averaging these quantities only over the sites belonging to the zeroth generation of the $\{ 8,4 \}$ lattice (see Sec.~\ref{sec:system}) for various choices of the NH parameter ($\alpha$).
 In this case these two quantities smoothly interpolate to their trivial values as $V \to 0$ and $U \to 0$, as they should.
 However, when we compute $\delta_{\rm CDW}$ and $\delta_{\rm SDW}$ by averaging their local values over the entire system, we find that there exist putative jumps in these two quantities for small $V$ and $U$, respectively.
 These outcomes are shown in Fig.~\ref{fig:HLFlatWholesystem}.
 Nevertheless, even in this case $\delta_{\rm CDW} \to 0$ smoothly when $V \to 0$ and $\delta_{\rm SDW} \to 0$ smoothly when $U \to 0$, as shown in the insets of Fig.~\ref{fig:HLFlatWholesystem}.
-Likely due to the diverging density of states, these two order parameters rises extremely rapidly when computed by averaging their self-consistent solutions over the entire system.
-However, such putative jumps do not alter any conclusions regarding the proposed NH catalysis of the commuting class masses.
+Likely because of the diverging density of states, these two order parameters rise extremely rapidly when computed by averaging their self-consistent solutions over the entire system.
+However, such putative jumps do not alter any conclusions regarding the proposed NH catalysis of the commuting-class masses.